 In developing food regulatory measures, FSANZ must have regard to the promotion of consistency between domestic and international food standards.
 In terms of food safety, the relevant international standard setting body is the Codex Alimentarius Commission (Codex).
-In contrast to food additives, there is no Codex Alimentarius 'general standard' for enzymes, however as noted above, there are internationally recognised specifications for enzyme preparations established by JECFA and Food Chemicals Codex.
+In contrast to food additives, there is no Codex 'general standard' for enzymes, however as noted above, there are internationally recognised identity and purity specifications for enzyme preparations established by JECFA and Food Chemicals Codex.

-In addition, there is a Codex guideline, Guidelines on Substances used as Processing Aids (CAC/GL 75-2010) which sets out general principles for the safe use of substances used as processing aids, including that substances used as processing aids shall be used under conditions of GMP.
+In addition, the Codex Guidelines on Substances used as Processing Aids (CAC/GL 75-2010) set out general principles for the safe use of substances used as processing aids, including that substances used as processing aids shall be used under conditions of GMP.